stefmolin/Watson-API/README.md

 # Watson API
 The Watson API runs queries in the background using Celery.
+This is the non-dockerized version.
+The master branch will contain the maintained dockerized version.

 ## How It Works
 Those wishing to add queries to the API simply need to add a SQL file (file